Metric | Description | Other Names/Notes |

 Earlier when we obtained the predicted class, and subsequently all the metrics based on it, we used a predicted probability value of 0.5 as a cutoff for a ‘good’ vs. a ‘bad’ rating, and this is usually the default if we don’t specify it explicitly.
 Assuming that this is the best for a given situation is actually a bold assumption on our part, and we should probably make sure that the cut-off value we choose is going to offer us the best result given the modeling context.

-But what is the ‘best’ result?
+But what is the best result?
 That’s going to depend on the situation.
 If we are predicting whether a patient has a disease, we might want to minimize false negatives, since if we miss the diagnosis, the patient could be in serious trouble.
-Meanwhile if we are predicting whether a transaction is fraudulent, we might want to minimize false positives, since if we flag a transaction as fraudulent when it isn’t, we could be causing a lot of trouble for the customer.
-In other words, we might want to maximize sensitivity or specificity, respectively.
+Meanwhile if we are predicting whether a transaction is fraudulent, we might want to minimize false positives, since if we flag a transaction as fraudulent when it isn’t, we could be causing a lot of trouble for the customer, and add cost the company to deal with it.
+In other words, we might want to maximize the true positive or true negative rates, respectively.

 Whatever we decide, we ultimately are just shifting the metrics around relative to one another.
 As an easy example, if we were to classify all of our observations as ‘good’, we would have a sensitivity of 1 because all good ratings would be classified correctly.
 However, our positive predictive value would not be 1, and we’d have a specificity of 0.
-No matter which cutpoint we choose, we are going to have to make a tradeoff between these metrics.
+No matter which cutpoint we choose, we are going to have to make a tradeoff.

 Where this comes into play is with model selection, where we choose a model based on a particular metric, and something we will talk about very soon.
 If we are comparing models based on accuracy, we might choose a different model than if we are comparing based on sensitivity.
 And given a particular threshold, we might choose a different model based on the same metric, than we would have with a different threshold.